CBS News Chief Bari Weiss Targets Gayle King’s Salary While Anchor Weighs Options

 What To Know

-According to Variety, King, who has been part of the morning news show since 2012, may be a casualty of the recent CBS shake-up as her current contract is set to expire in May 2026.
-The outlet spoke with four people familiar with the situation.
+King, who has been part of the morning news show since 2012, may be a casualty of the recent CBS shake-up as her current contract is set to expire in May 2026.
+Variety reported on the situation back in October 2025.

-King previously signed a $13 million to $15 million extension with the network through next spring, and CBS will likely not offer her the same deal again.
+King previously signed an extension with the network worth between $13 million to $15 million through next spring, and industry observers speculate that CBS is unlikely to offer her a similar deal again.

 This development comes on the heels of reports that CBS Saturday Morning has been canceled under the network’s new editor-in-chief, Bari Weiss, who recently dismissed co-anchors Michelle Miller and Dana Jacobson.

-CBS News has gone through several significant changes in recent weeks, including new editor-in-chief Weiss, and several high-profile exits.
+CBS News has gone through several significant changes in the last few months, including adding editor-in-chief Weiss and several high-profile exits.
 The network’s parent company, Paramount, merged with David Ellison‘s Skydance last August, and the Trump Administration-friendly CEO has been busy reshaping the company.
-The new ownership has since expressed a desire to move CBS News away from left-leaning content.

 Last August, Donald Trump shared his thoughts regarding reports that Gayle King’s future at CBS was uncertain.